xtrinch/sails-pagination-middleware/README.md

 Package follows the Sails initiative 'convention over configuration', so installing the middleware assumes, you would like to transform requests at all index endpoints.
 See section advanced usage for other options.

+## Use case example

+Check out an use case example over at [vue-sails-todo](https://github.com/xtrinch/vue-sails-todo).

 ## Basic Usage

     npm install --save sails-pagination-middleware